top of page

 Consultant’s Perspective: What Works

-• Hub-and-spoke reporting models: Centralise expert review while decentralising sample collection
+• Hub-and-spoke reporting models: Centralize expert review while decentralizing sample collection.

-• AI-assisted diagnostics to reduce workload and standardise reporting
+• AI-assisted diagnostics to reduce workload and standardize reporting.

 2. Capital Crunch: Growth Comes at a Cost

-Diagnostics, specially advance radiology is a capital-heavy business.
+Diagnostics, especially advanced radiology, is a capital-heavy business.
 Advanced equipment, lab infrastructure, and compliance standards require significant upfront investment.

 Key challenges:

-• Cash flow pressure due to delayed insurance/corporate payments
+• Cash flow pressure due to delayed insurance and corporate payments.

 This leads to a paradox: You must invest to grow, but growth strains your finances.